-Statutory budget-neutrality requirements and the lack of annual updates to physician payment to account for inflation will, without intervention from Congress, continue to hurt physician practices, slow the adoption of value-based payment models, accelerate consolidation, and jeopardize patients' access to care - all while increasing federal health care spending.
-In October 2022, the Academy submitted robust recommendations to Congress on reforming MACRA to address challenges affecting our members and their patients.
-The AAFP urges Congress to expeditiously consider additional reforms to MACRA and Medicare physician payment, such as relief from budget neutrality requirements, to modernize Medicare fee-for-service payments.
+The Subcommittee and Congress must also act to address statutory budget-neutrality requirements and the lack of an annual inflationary update to physician payment, which together continue to hurt physician practices, slow the adoption of value-based payment models, accelerate consolidation, and jeopardize patients' access to care - all while increasing federal health care spending.
+In June 2023, the Academy submitted robust recommendations to the Subcommittee on ways to reform MACRA to address challenges affecting our members and their patients.
+We applaud the Committee for recently advancing the Physician Fee Schedule Update and Improvements Act (H.R.
+6545) which would, among other things, provide relief from the zero-sum budget neutrality requirements by increasing the budget neutrality threshold and requiring timely updates to the direct costs used to calculate practice expense Relative Value Units (RVUs).
+The AAFP urges the Subcommittee to expeditiously consider additional, meaningful reforms to MACRA and Medicare physician payment.